Beefheart/Simple-Epoch-Missions/readme.txt

  The "Simple Epoch Missions" are originally based on the Code that machine6fd postet in the Epoch Forums: http://epochmod.com/forum/index.php?/topic/30223-ai-missions-have-em/

  This Mission "framework" only allows one mission at a time (for now).
- It has the following features:
-	- JIP compatible mission marker
-	- CPU friendly (AI is inactive until a thread is nearby)
-	- AI processing is outsourced to nearby players
-	- AI kills fresh spawned players (which was one of the bigger problems so far)

  Use, edit, share as You like, all code provided in this download is free to use, as long as You share it with others.
  Only restrictions are: